Linlithgow Rose F.C.: The Sinnet years

 Jim Sinnet arrived at Prestonfield in the Spring of 2001 on the back of a fairly bleak season for the Rose.
 An immediate impact was felt as he brought in the quality required to challenge.
 Boris McLaughlin, Buzz Lamont, David Beaton and Iain Gallacher to name a few.

 In season 2001/02 The Rose went on what would become one of the most iconic seasons in the history of the club.
 Led by Gallacher, Linlithgow won the Final John Walker League Trophy and all but one competition entered.
 The finale being a 1–0 win over Auchinleck Talbot at Firhill, Glasgow in the Scottish Junior Cup coutesry of Jimmy Creaney.
 Season 2002/03 seen another successful season with the team falling at the final hurdle in the Scottish Junior Cup final in a 1–0 defeat to Tayport at Firhill, Glasgow.
-Season 2003/04 seen The Rose win their first ever East Region Superleague.
+In the Season 2003/04 The Rose won their first ever East Region Superleague.

 Sinnet made large changes after two fairly barren seasons and 2006/07 saw the Rose re-installed as Junior champions in a Double winning season, winning the Super League and Scottish Junior Cup.
 Brian Carrigan and Mark Whyte, in the last minute of Extra time, scored the goals to defeat Kelty Hearts 2–1.
 The game was played at East End Park in front of 5,000 Rose fans.

 Due to reforms by the SFA, Linlithgow Rose took part in the 2007–08 Scottish Cup.
 On 24 November 2007, they beat Dalbeattie Star 1–0 in the third round thanks to a goal from Stuart McArthur in the second minute of the game.
 They progressed into the fourth round where they were drawn against Queen of the South.
 Queen of the South won the tie 4–0 and progressed to the final, where they lost 3–2 to Rangers.

 The Rose also progressed into the fourth round of the 2007–08 Scottish Junior Cup after beating Bo'ness United 1–0 on 1 December 2007.
 However they were knocked out in the next round.
 Linlithgow in this period were successful in upgrading Prestonfield to enable full SFA license, allowing the team to compete in the Scottish FA cup indefinitely, a path which is no longer available to any club outside the Senior League Setup.

 Jim Sinnet, who was one of the most successful managers in the club's history, resigned during the 2007–08 season.
 Former Dumbarton and Forfar boss Brian Fairley was later appointed as his successor.